 All traffic laws of the Commonwealth of Pennsylvania and the Borough of New Wilmington are enforced.
 The speed limit on campus is 15 mph.
 The roads on campus are considered public highways under the Pennsylvania Vehicle Code, and all traffic laws can be enforced by police officers having jurisdiction on campus.
 These departments include Westminster College Public Safety, New Wilmington Borough Police, and Pennsylvania State Police.

 It is not our intention to penalize visitors to our campus who may not be aware of our regulations.
 Violations of parking in the incorrect parking lot and decal violations will be voided for visitors to the College.
 Visitors should enclose their name and address, a brief explanation of their visit when returning the ticket to the Public Safety Department.
 The Department reserves the right to refer violations of the Pennsylvania Vehicle Code for enforcement.

 The College’s parking fine schedule for campus is as follows:

-Parking fines are payable by cash or check at the College Business Office in Old Main or by Titan dollars.
-Unpaid fines will be charged against a student’s account 30 days after date of issue.
-Unpaid fines may constitute grounds for withholding of grades, transcripts, diplomas, and/or denial of registration.
+Parking fines are payable by cash or check at the College Business Office in Old Main.
+Unpaid fines will be charged against a student’s account.
+Unpaid fines may constitute grounds for withholding of transcripts, diplomas, and/or denial of registration.

 Accumulation of a total of three (3) or more parking tickets for parking on campus without a decal or accumulation of seven (7) or more parking tickets for any violations will result in loss of on-campus parking privileges.
 Vehicles belonging to those who have lost parking privileges will be towed at operator’s/owner’s expense each time they are found parked on campus after revocation.
 If a wrecker is not available, a $115 fine will be assessed for parking on campus while privileges are revoked.